ancient pottery replicas

 Class Schedule

 Mix up the clay we will use.
-Explore the ruins, look at prehistoric pottery sherds and talk about how to reproduce the pottery we see.
+Look at prehistoric pottery sherds and talk about how to reproduce the pottery we see.
 Begin forming your first pot.

-Finish forming pot and begin second pot.
+Finish first pot and possibly begin second pot.
 Field trip to dig wild clay.
-Begin slipping and polishing pottery.

 Fire pottery first thing in the morning.
-Class should finish up around noon.
+Class should finish up no later than noon.

 Enroll in this Class